SixLab6/DIP/README.md

-# DIP
+# README

-This is the source code of "Unshaken by Weak Embedding: Robust Probabilistic Watermarking for Dataset Copyright Protection".
+This repository provides the implementation for our paper "Unshaken by Weak Embedding: Robust Probabilistic Watermarking for Dataset Copyright Protection", which introduces **DIP**, a probabilistic dataset watermarking framework designed for dataset ownership verification in real-world data outsourcing scenarios.

-## 1. Environment
+## 1. Environment Setup
-Our code is implemented and tested on PyTorch.
-Following packages are used by our code.
+All dependencies can be installed via:
 - `torch==1.12.1`
 - `torchvision==0.13.1`
 - `numpy==1.19.5`